tiny-blocks/http/README.md

 ### Using the HttpMethod

-The library exposes a concrete implementation via the `HttpMethod` enumeration.
+The library exposes a concrete implementation via the `HttpMethod` enum.
 You can get a set of HTTP methods.

 ```php
 $method = HttpMethod::GET;